Ichaelus/Github-Classifier/Documentation/Installation Manual.md

 ## When everything is said and done

-Now that every library and dependency is installed, you can open the **command shell** in the folder `Application`.
-Type `python start.py` and wait until the GUI is being opened in a new Tab in Firefox (this may take a couple of minutes).
+Now that every library and dependency is installed, you can open the **command shell** as a superuser in the folder `Application`.
+Type `python start.py` and wait until the GUI is being opened in a new Tab in Firefox (this will take a couple of minutes).
 Meanwhile, you can learn how to interact with the GUI in the separate documentation file `Frontend Manual.md`.
 Note that you can read the docfiles in the User Interface as well.

 If you want to test a file  of repository links without a GUI (e.g. the Appendix B file) switch into the folder `Application` and place your input file.
-It must consist of a line seperated list of GitHub repository URLs.
+It must consist of a line separated list of GitHub repository URLs.
 Open the command shell and type `python testLinkFile.py <yourfile>` and wait until the script has finished.
 The results will be saved at `classification_result.txt` in the same directory.

 _Note: If there are still packages missing that do not show up in the list, please install them via pip._

 ## VirtualBox

 Instead of installing everything from above, you can also use the VM image.
 A virtualisation software such as Oracle VirtualBox is needed in this case as well as a unzipping tool such as 7zip.
-Please be sure to reservate enough RAM for the emulation.
+Please be sure to reserve enough RAM for the emulation.

  > [Download VM](https://drive.google.com/open?id=0B3nBoE608aQyT0F2bWh1SDdXSTQ)